arun-mmc/arun-mmc/README.md

 <!-- [![Twitter Follow](https://img.shields.io/twitter/follow/ArunKumarS?color=1DA1F2&label=Followers&logo=twitter&style=for-the-badge)][twitter] -->

 <!-- - 🔭 &ensp;I’m currently working on [**Youtube**][youtube]! -->
-- 🌱 &ensp;I’m currently learning Angualr 2+, Flutter, React  ❤️
+- 🌱 &ensp;I’m currently working Angualr 2+, Javascript, Nodejs, Nextjs  ❤️
 - 👯 &ensp;I’m looking to collaborate with other content creators
 - 🗿 &ensp;I am one of the early adopters of Angualr, it has been more than 2 years
 - ⚡ &ensp;Fun fact: I love reading and learning new thing